Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 | Problem Solving and Critical Thinking | Displays exceptional problem-solving skills, exhibiting advanced creativity and identifying innovative solutions. | Applies critical thinking to analyze and evaluate research outcomes effectively. | Demonstrates satisfactory problem-solving skills but may require guidance in complex situations. | Struggles to apply critical thinking and problem-solving skills effectively. |
 | Professionalism and Ethical Conduct | Consistently demonstrates exceptional professionalism, punctuality, and commitment to the project. | Adheres to ethical standards, ensuring integrity and confidentiality in research practices. | Demonstrates satisfactory professionalism but with occasional lapses in punctuality or ethical conduct. | Displays unprofessional behavior or fails to adhere to ethical standards. |

-## I finished my independent study, what is next?
+## I finished my independent study, what's next?

 Once you complete your independent study, there are a couple of possible next steps that you might consider.
 We have identified three possible pathways to continued engagement with the lab:
 * Paid graduate reserach position: If your mentor and Chris are impressed by